jellyfin/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/index.md

 In addition, the examples are configured for use with Let's Encrypt certificates.
 If you have a certificate from another source, change the SSL configuration from `/etc/letsencrypt/DOMAIN_NAME/` to the location of your certificate and key.

-Ports 80 and 443 (pointing to the proxy server) need to be opened on your router and firewall.
+Ports 80 (TCP) and 443 (TPC) need to be opened on your router and firewall. (pointing to the proxy server) For HTTP/3 support (QUIC), also forward/open UDP port 443.